Frequently Asked Questions

 "I accidentally cut the power end of the light strip."

-"The basement flooded and took my home theatre with it."
+"The basement flooded and took my home theater with it."

 Our customers will back us on this; we've never denied a warranty claim.
 We use quality components and our bias lights are built to last.

 However, if something does go wrong, we view it as a chance to remind you of why you picked us.
 If we had to compete on price, using the high quality, ISF-certified components that we use, we'd be dead.
 However, we realised that there was a hole in the market when it came to accuracy, quality and service.

 We'd rather focus on making great lights than try to figure out whether a claim is covered.
 (This doesn't mean that we won't ask to prove that you own the lights before sending replacement parts).

 The only caveat is that if you ordered from outside of the USA, in a region where we have a local distributor, you might be asked to pay for anything faster than standard USPS first class international package mail for replacement parts.